Reviews

 Verdict: Huge community, solid foundation, ruined by pay-to-win power-ups and the pace of a chess-by-mail tournament.

 Wordscapes is genuinely beautiful.
-I'll give it that.
+Credit where due.
 The backgrounds are gorgeous.
-The progression system — unlocking new landscapes as you solve puzzles — scratches that completionist itch.
+The progression system, unlocking new landscapes as you solve puzzles, scratches that completionist itch.
 The crossword-meets-anagram format is satisfying in a zen, solo kind of way.

 For about two weeks.